 The Music Bridge is a collaboration between Lynchburg’s Music Department and the Ellington Fellowship Playhouse, a local arts nonprofit.
 It also involves area public school children.
 “During weekly visits to our college’s campus, students identified by our community partner as ‘at-risk,’ participate in individual and group lessons designed to provide valuable musical opportunities,” said Dr. Ramsey explained.
 “This collaboration enables our community students to experience the joy of making music under the watchful eye of University of Lynchburg music education students and our music education faculty.”

 Songs About Me was a service-learning research project that was conducted this past fall.
 Leray Wingo, president of Lynchburg’s CoVMEA chapter, described it as a “project examining what you can do to create an inclusive music classroom, and where to begin.
 Students shared meaningful songs from different countries, eras, and styles.
 The process of sharing songs allows both students and teachers a chance to learn more about one another, to break down barriers, and facilitate better classroom communication.”

 This research project was later converted into a professional development workshop, which was presented at the 2017 Virginia In-Service Music Education Conference.
 Following the state conference, LC music faculty and music education students met to plan a service-learning project targeted at elementary-aged students.
-As part of the program, students from one of the city’s elementary schools visited Lynchburg College.
+As part of the program, students from one of the city’s elementary schools visited University of Lynchburg.

-“As a result of the service projects our music education majors have participated in at Lynchburg College, they have developed and implemented weekly teaching experiences, entered into a practice of reflective journaling, and prepared music theory lessons for two varied levels of students,” Dr. Ramsey said.
+“As a result of the service projects our music education majors have participated in at University of Lynchburg, they have developed and implemented weekly teaching experiences, entered into a practice of reflective journaling, and prepared music theory lessons for two varied levels of students,” Dr. Ramsey said.

 Lynchburg’s Music Education Program will officially receive the award in June at the NAfME 2018 Collegiate Advocacy Summit in Washington, D.C.